 In multi-agent systems (MAS) coordinated actions help to reduce the costs associated with incompatible choices and increase the efficiency of a system.
-However, in many domains such behaviour cannot be enforced, as there is no centralised control and a lack of a priori knowledge of which actions clash.
-In practice, many systems rely on the evolution of conventions as standards of behaviour adopted by agents with no, or little, involvement from system designers.
-Understanding how these conventions emerge, how they can be influenced, and how aspects such as topology affect them is an active research area [5,7,10,15,18].
+However, in many MAS domains coordinated behaviour cannot be enforced, as there is no centralised control, and a lack of a priori knowledge of which actions clash make it hard to archive coordination.
+In practice, many systems rely on the evolution of conventions in the form of standards of behaviour adopted by agents within the system with no, or little, involvement from system designers.
+Understanding how these conventions emerge amongst agents, how they can be influenced, and how aspects such as topology affect them is an active research area [5,7,10,15,18].

 Conventions have been shown to support high levels of coordination without the need to dictate action choices in a top-down manner.
 Facilitating the emergence of high-quality conventions in a short period of time, without requiring prior computation, is an area of ongoing research.
 Much work has focussed on the emergence of conventions given only agent rationality and the ability to learn from previous choices.
-Small numbers of fixed strategy agents (agents who choose the same action regardless of others' choices) have been shown to influence the conventions that emerge and to increase the speed of adoption [7, 8, 15].
+Small numbers of fixed strategy agents (agents who choose the same strategy regardless of others' choices) have been shown to influence the conventions that emerge and to increase the speed of adoption [7, 8, 15].

-The ability to remove, as well as establish, conventions allows correction or replacement of adopted actions.
+The ability to remove, as well as establish, conventions allows correction or replacement of adopted strategies.
 In domains where the desirability of actions can change over time, being able to cause such a change is beneficial to the system as a whole.
 Additionally, understanding how to cause this shift gives insights into what makes a convention robust to outside influence.

 In this paper, we examine what is needed to destabilise an established convention.
-We propose temporarily inserting agents, known as Intervention Agents (IAs), with strategies that differ from the established convention to influence a population into discarding that convention.
+We propose temporarily inserting agents, known as Intervention Agents (IAs), with strategies that differ from the established convention to influence a population into discarding the established convention.
 The insertion of IAs is equivalent to incentivising individuals to take particular actions, for example through reward or payment.
 We show that a small proportion of IAs placed at targeted locations in the population for a sufficient duration can destabilise an established convention, replacing it with another of our choosing.
 We also show that conventions can be destabilised in such a way that we are not required to select a replacement, and instead we can allow a new convention to emerge.

 The remainder of this paper is structured as follows.
 In Section 2 we introduce the related work on convention emergence and the role of fixed strategy agents.
-Sections 3 and 3.1 present our model of convention emergence and metrics for characterising conventions.
-In Section 3.2 we present our model of IAs for convention destabilisation.
-We describe our experimental settings in Section 4, and present our results in Section 5.
-Finally, in Section 6 we present our conclusions.
+Sections 3 and 4 present our model of convention emergence and metrics for characterising conventions.
+In Section 5 we present our model of IAs for convention destabilisation.
+We describe our experimental settings in Section 6, and present our results in Section 7.
+Finally, in Section 8 we present our conclusions.